-- 1. Average ACT score of entering freshmen. - 2.
+College Readiness - 1.
+Average ACT score of entering freshmen. - 2.
 Number and percentage of entering students who are enrolled in intermediate (remedial) courses during their first year, broken out by math, English/reading, or both. - 3.
 Percentage of fall intermediate (remedial) math students completing the (remedial math) course within two years. - 4.
 Percentage of fall intermediate (remedial) English/reading students completing the (remedial English/reading) course within 2 years.

-- 5. First-year retention rate (from fall to fall) for entering full-time freshmen. - 6.
+Student Progress - 5.
+First-year retention rate (from fall to fall) for entering full-time freshmen. - 6.
 Percentage of full-time students completing 24 credit hours within one academic year. - 7.
 Percentage of part-time students completing 12 credit hours within one academic year.

-- 8. Number of undergraduate degrees awarded per 100 undergraduate full-time equivalent (FTE) enrollment. - 9.
+Student Graduation Rates - 8.
+Number of undergraduate degrees awarded per 100 undergraduate full-time equivalent (FTE) enrollment. - 9.
 Student graduation rates (first-time freshmen cohort students graduating within 4 years, first-time freshmen cohort students graduating within 6 years, first-time full-time freshmen cohort students graduating within 8 years). - 10.
 Number and percentage of degrees awarded to adult learners who enter college for the first time at age 23 or older. - 11.
 Percentage of state's population age 25 years and over with a bachelor's degree or higher.

-- 12. Number of graduates in high-need disciplines (i.e. science, technology, engineering, math, Education, and nursing) by discipline. - 13.
+Graduates in High-Need Disciplines - 12.
+Number of graduates in high-need disciplines (i.e. science, technology, engineering, math, Education, and nursing) by discipline. - 13.
 Number of graduates in teaching from Mississippi public higher educational institutions. - 14.
 Licensure exam pass rates for graduates with four year degrees in a licensed field of study, by field of study, including the percentage of graduates in teaching who pass Praxis II. - 15.
 Percentage of graduates in high-need disciplines who enter and remain in practice in Mississippi in the high-need discipline five years and ten years following graduation, by discipline. - 16.
 Percentage of teacher candidates from Mississippi public higher educational institutions who become Mississippi public school teachers following graduation. - 17.
 Percentage of teacher candidates from Mississippi public higher educational institutions who remain teaching in Mississippi public school classroom five and ten years following their initial hire date.

-- 18. Percentage of Mississippi median family income required to cover tuition and fees at Mississippi public four-year higher educational institutions.

-- 19. Dollars spent on remedial coursework.

-- 20. Average student debt on graduation.
+Cost to Students - 18.
+Percentage of Mississippi median family income required to cover tuition and fees at Mississippi public four-year higher educational institutions. - 19.
+Dollars spent on remedial coursework. - 20.
+Average student debt on graduation.

-- 21. Total cost to the state of providing remedial classes at the state's public four-year institutions of higher learning. - 22.
+Cost to Taxpayers - 21.
+Total cost to the state of providing remedial classes at the state's public four-year institutions of higher learning. - 22.
 Total state expenditures per total FTE student.

-23. Percentage of teaching faculty with terminal degrees (doctorate and first professional degrees).

-- 24. Percentage of enrolled graduate students who complete graduate degree. - 25.
+Quality of Learning Environment 23.
+Percentage of teaching faculty with terminal degrees (doctorate and first professional degrees).
+Graduation Rates of Graduate Students - 24.
+Percentage of enrolled graduate students who complete graduate degree. - 25.
 Number of graduate degrees awarded.